electric-sql/pglite/docs/docs/orm-support.md

 - Raw queries
 - Database migration tool

-To use Knex.js with PGlite, add the following dependencies to your project:
+To use Knex.js with PGlite, add knex and the third party [knex-pglite](https://github.com/czeidler/knex-pglite) library to your project:

 ```bash
 npm i @electric-sql/pglite knex knex-pglite
 ```

-    Note: knex-pglite is a 3rd-party knex dialect and currently experimental.

 Then you can setup a regular Knex instance: